sinantaifour/termplot/README.md

     it blocks further commands in the shell.
   * They have a lot of dependencies.
-* Moving data between my Ruby shell (where I am doing the analysis), and another environment for plotting (e.g. Jupyter notebook with `matplotlib`) is cumbersome.
+* Moving data between my Ruby shell (where I am doing the analysis), and another environment for plotting (e.g. a Python Jupyter notebook with `matplotlib`) is cumbersome.

 `Termlot` solves the issues above by having the plots right in the terminal,